AtramenteDev/BotsOfAtramente/README.md

 </div>

-*Â« This repository is a space where the community can contribute ideas for new projects Â»* *bots, websites, and tools designed to grow and improve the Atramente ecosystem. Â»*
+*« This repository is a space where the community can contribute ideas for new projects »* *bots, websites, and tools designed to grow and improve the Atramente ecosystem. »*

 -----

-## ð Table of Contents
+## 📌 Table of Contents

 - [About](#-about)
 - [What Kind of Ideas](#-what-kind-of-ideas)